KateMcGuane/static-website/README.md

 ### Markup

-The general format of my markup is based on the sample work by kera-cudmore.
+The general format of my markup is based on the [readme-examples](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md) work by [Kera Cudmore](https://github.com/kera-cudmore).

-- readme-examples/milestone1-readme.md

 ### Code Used